ArctosDB/documentation-wiki/_how_to/How-To-Handle-Paleontology-in-Arctos.markdown

 ---
-title: How to Handle Paleontology in Arctos
+title: How To Handle Paleontology in Arctos
 layout: default_toc
 author: Teresa J. Mayfield-Meyer
 date: 2019-11-02